dmrodriqu/fitbitdocumentation/source/index.html.md

 Values| Data Type|Description
 --------- | -------  |-------
-          |  pd.DataFrame  | The resulting dictionary from a list of dictionaries
+          |  pd.DataFrame  | The resulting DataFrame from a list of dictionaries

 * Table.parseNameSpace(self, regex, testString):